Researchers create northern white rhino embryos to save species | DW | 11.09.2019

 An international group of scientists is hoping to bring the northern white rhino back from the brink of extinction.
 With only two females left in the world, they are turning to a sub-species for help.

-Researchers from Kenya, Italy, the Czech Republic, and Germany are hoping to impregnate the closely-related southern white rhino — the most abundant rhino sub-species in the world — using eggs from the last two northern white rhino cows and frozen sperm collected from four rhino bulls before their deaths.
+Scientists are hoping to impregnate the closely-related southern white rhino — the most abundant rhino sub-species in the world — using harvested eggs from the last two northern white rhino cows and frozen sperm collected from four rhino bulls before their deaths, an international science consortium said on Wednesday.

 Read more: Scientists fertilize eggs from last northern white rhinos